ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 ### Extra measures

 Check that a system, service, or information protected by a password is not [classified][gcs] as `SECRET` or `TOP SECRET`.
-Make sure that it doesn't contain delicate material such as contracts, or personal data or information.
+Make sure that it doesn't contain delicate material.
+Examples include contracts, or personal data or information.
 If it does contain such material, you might need extra access control.

 Check which other systems have access to the system or service.
 Make sure that the access control suits the material at both ends of the connection.

 Appropriate extra measures might include tokens or other multi-factor authentication devices.
 Think about using an existing authentication system other than passwords.
 Avoid creating new authentication systems.
 Try to reduce what a user must remember.
-For more information about authentication systems, see the [IT Security - Access Control Standard][acs].
+For more information about authentication, see the [IT Security - Access Control Standard][acs].

 A technical risk assessment helps identifies extra controls for systems.
 This is mandatory for systems that need formal accreditation.
 The assessment follows [HMG Information Assurance Standard No. 1 & 2][hmgias2].
 Multi-user systems are also subject to a Business Impact Assessment (BIA).